seanbreckenridge/mint/budget/P_README.md

 In addition to the `transactions.csv`/`balances.csv` file, this maintains `old_transactions.csv`, which are exported/wrangled data from other sources.
 Also maintains `manual_balances.csv`, which is in the same format as `balances.csv`, and is manually edited `python3 -m budget --edit-manual`.

-My data dir looks like:
+The data directory looks like:

 ```
 >>>PMARK